psf/black/docs/usage_and_configuration/the_basics.md

 `<START>` and `<END>` integer indices are 1-based and inclusive on both ends.

 _Black_ may still format lines outside of the ranges for multi-line statements.
-Formatting more than one files or any ipynb files with this option is not supported.
+Formatting more than one file or any ipynb files with this option is not supported.
 This option cannot be specified in the `pyproject.toml` config.

 Example: `black --line-ranges=1-10 --line-ranges=21-30 test.py` will format lines from